 For now, stigmatising the use of plastic straws will simply isolate those who rely upon them; going to a cafe or restaurant with a plastic straw ban simply isn’t an option for some people with disabilities.
 What we as a society can do instead is use this challenge as an opportunity to come together and listen, understand the problems with existing alternatives, and help create and share innovative solutions that work for everyone.

 Personally, I don’t believe that the Government cares all that much about plastic straws – and frankly I’m not even sure this debate is simply about straws at all.
 By suggesting that a ban may take place, perhaps what the Government is trying to do – other than win over younger voters – is send a wider message that they’re listening to the demands of society.
 But in the process, they’ve shown that the voices of disability groups are being largely ignored, as well as highlight the sheer lack of diversity in UK political decision making.

 If we are to move forward and encourage greater political diversity, we need to design products, public spaces and policies with persons with disabilities in mind, as well as facilitate their involvement in the creation of these.
 This will not only encourage innovation, but will help to create a more inclusive and equal society for all.
 And hopefully one without too much plastic.

-Our guest contributor, Evie Calder, is the Founder and Editor of The Good Life Company, a blog platform dedicated to ethical and sustainable living.
-To read more about Evie’s work, visit www.goodlifecompany.org.
+Our guest contributor, Evie Calder, is the Co-Founder of Atlas & Ortus, a company dedicated to ethical and sustainable living.
+To read more about Evie’s work, visit www.atlasandortus.co.uk.